odoo/odoo/doc/webservices/iap.rst

     ``iap.endpoint`` if none already exists).

-The :class:`~odoo.addons.iap.models.iap.charge` helper has two additional optional parameters we can use to make things clearer to the end-user:
+The :class:`~odoo.addons.iap.models.iap.charge` helper has two additional optional parameters we can use to make things clearer to the end-user.

 ``description``
-    is a message which will be associated with the transaction and will be displayed in the user's dashboard, it is useful to remind the user why the charge exists
+    is a message which will be associated with the transaction and will be displayed in the user's dashboard, it is useful to remind the user why the charge exists.
 ``credit_template``
-    is the name of a :ref:`reference/qweb` template which will be rendered and shown to the user if their account has less credit available than the service provider is requesting, its purpose is to tell your users why they should be interested in your IAP offers
+    is the name of a :ref:`reference/qweb` template which will be rendered and shown to the user if their account has less credit available than the service provider is requesting, its purpose is to tell your users why they should be interested in your IAP offers.

 .. patch::